mashedcreative/gift-aid-for-woocommerce/README.md

 A plugin for WooCommerce that enables a Gift Aid option at the checkout.

-More documentation coming Real Soon Now™.
+More details about what this plugin does are coming Real Soon Now™.

 ## Installation